stevegrunwell/technical-debt/slides.md

 Note:

-Before we can address technical debt, we should understand what we're talking about
+Before we can address technical debt, we should understand what we're talking about.

+If you ask 10 different engineers to define technical debt, somehow you'll get 15 different answers.

 ----